 My descending aorta is enlarged.
-My cardiologist called me a few hours after my last appointment to tell me that 25% of people with my measure of descending aortic enlargement experience a disection- meaning, their aorta splits open.
+My cardiologist called me a few hours after my last appointment to tell me that 25% of people with my measure of descending aortic enlargement experience a disection- meaning, their aorta splits.
 Most people die when their aorta splits open.

-I am a long-term cancer survivor living with a host of long-term and late stage side effects.
-My only point in mentioning this is that surgery to fix may enlarged descending aorta carries many real risks with it.
+I am a long-term multiple myeloma survivor living with a host of long-term and late stage side effects.
+My only point in mentioning this is that surgery to fix my enlarged descending aorta carries many real risks with it.

 I told my cardiologist that I didn’t want to undergo surgery to fix my enlarged descending aorta because: